 Is it time to change the glycol fluid?

-It is important to know when the glycol fluid was changed last, but even if the glycol is changed with the right intervals, you should control so that it is in good condition and stands at the right level in the vessel.
-This is easiest done by looking at the expansion vessel in the vehicle.
-Does the glycol fluid smell, is turbid or discolored it is time to change.
+It is important to know when the glycol fluid was changed last, but even if the glycol is changed on schedule, you will want to make sure that it is in good condition and that you have the correct amount in the system.
+This can be done by looking at the expansion vessel in the vehicle.
+It is time to change the glycol if it has an odor, has discolored, or has become turbid.

 Does the vehicle get warm?

-Start your heating system, let it run for a while and check so that it gets hot.
-If you have the possibility, it is preferred to let the boiler run on both gas and electricity, to “exercise” the system.
-To exercise the system helps keeping it in good condition.
-Air when needed, according to instructions in the heating systems user manual.
+Start your heating system, let it run for a while, and make sure it is getting warm.
+If possible, we recommend letting the boiler run on both gas and electric, to “exercise” the system.
+This helps keep the system in good working condition.
+If needed, renew the boiler’s air cushion, according to instructions in the heating systems user manual.

+One of the things service centers will check during a full RV inspection is the gas system.
+You will also want to make sure your system is secure and all connections are tight.
 You should regularly check the gas hoses in your vehicle.
-Check that the hoses are intact and free of cracks and that the hose’s best before date has not been passed.
+Check that the hoses are intact and free of cracks and that the hoses have not expired.